We Welcome Your Application to Join Us!

 1000 applicants

-We recruit our leaders from America’s finest colleges and universities, meeting with hundreds of campus leaders across the country—an effort that generated hundreds of applications in 2021.
+We recruit our leaders from America’s finest colleges and universities, meeting with campus leaders across the country—an effort that generates hundreds of applications every year.

 300 minutes

-We typically spend over five hours evaluating our finalists: there are two readings of the application, a thorough review of three references, a three-part background check, and an interview.
+We typically spend over five hours evaluating our finalists: there are two readings of the application, a thorough review of three references, a three-part background check, and two rounds of interviews.

 200 leaders